Compact Moduli Spaces of Del Pezzo Surfaces and K\"ahler-Einstein metrics

 Next we state a general theorem relating K-polystability and usual GIT stabilities, using the CM line bundle of Paul-Tian \cite{PT}.
 Recall that the CM line bundle is a line bundle defined on base scheme of each flat family of polarized varieties in terms of the Deligne pairing and if the family is $G$-equivariant with an algebraic group $G$, the line bundle naturally inherits the group action.
 It gives a GIT weight interpretation to the Donaldson-Futaki invariant whose positivity is roughly the K-stability.
 A point is that the CM line bundle is \textit{not} even nef in general so that we cannot apply GIT straightforward.
 We refere to \cite{PT}, \cite{PRS} for more details.

 \begin{thm} Let $G$ be a reductive algebraic group without nontrivial characters.
-Let $\pi\colon (\mathcal{X},\mathcal{L})\rightarrow S$ be a $G$-equivariant polarized projective flat family of equidimensional varieties over a projective variety.
-Here ``polarized" means that $\mathcal{L}$ is a relatively ample line bundle on $\mathcal{X}$, and ``equidimensional" means that all the components have the same dimension.
-Suppose that \begin{enumerate} \item the Picard rank $\rho(S)$ is one; \item there is at least one K-polystable $(\mathcal{X}_t,\mathcal{L}_t)$ which degenerates in $S$ via a one parameter subgroup $\lambda$ in $G$, i.e. the corresponding test configuration is not a product one. \end{enumerate} Then a point $s\in S$ is GIT (poly, semi)stable if $(\X_s,\mathcal{L}_s)$ is K-(poly, semi)stable and reduced. \end{thm}
+Let $\pi\colon (\mathcal{X},\mathcal{L})\rightarrow S$ be a $G$-equivariant polarized projective flat family of equidimensional varieties over a projective scheme.
+Here ``polarized" means that $\mathcal{L}$ is a relatively ample line bundle on $\mathcal{X}$, and ``equidimensional" means that all the irreducible components have the same dimension.
+Suppose that \begin{enumerate} \item the Picard rank $\rho(S)$ is one; \item there is at least one K-polystable $(\mathcal{X}_t,\mathcal{L}_t)$ which degenerates in $S$ via a one parameter subgroup $\lambda$ in $G$, i.e. the corresponding test configuration is not of product type. \end{enumerate} Then a point $s\in S$ is GIT (poly, semi)stable if $(\X_s,\mathcal{L}_s)$ is K-(poly, semi)stable. \end{thm}

 \begin{proof} Let $\Lambda_{CM}$ be the CM line bundle \cite{PT} over $S$ associated to $\pi$.
 In general, this is a $G$-linearized $\mathbb{Q}$-line bundle.
 Let $\Lambda_0$ be the positive generator of $Pic(S)$, then there exists integers $r>0$ and $k$, so that $\Lambda_{CM}^{\otimes r}\cong \Lambda_0^{\otimes k}$.
 The isomorphism is $G$-equivariant by the condition that $G$ has no nontrivial character.
 On the other hand, from the condition (2), we know that the degree of CM line along the closure of the $\lambda$-orbit is positive.
 This is because by \cite{Wan} the degree is the sum of the Donaldson-Futaki invariant on the two degenerations along $\lambda$ and $\lambda^{-1}$.
 This implies that the integer $k$ is positive.
 Therefore, $\Lambda_{CM}^{\otimes r}$ is ample.